benmarwick/rrtools/README.md

 Future directions
 -----------------

-We see scope for automation in these area:

--   updating Imports: with `library()`, `require()` and :: calls in the Rmd
+-   updating Imports: with `library()`, `require()` and :: calls in the Rmd when `render()`ing

 References
 ----------

 Kitzes, J., Turek, D., & Deniz, F. (Eds.).
-(2017).
-The Practice of Reproducible Research: Case Studies and Lessons from the Data-Intensive Sciences.
+(2017). *The Practice of Reproducible Research: Case Studies and Lessons from the Data-Intensive Sciences*.
 Oakland, CA: University of California Press. <https://www.practicereproducibleresearch.org>

 Marwick, B. (2017).
 Computational reproducibility in archaeological research: Basic principles and a case study of their implementation. *Journal of Archaeological Method and Theory*, 24(2), 424-450. <https:doi.org/10.1007/s10816-015-9272-9>